 If you have completed Grade 12 with an OP of 14 or better (or the equivalent interstate or overseas) and are proficient in English, you are eligible to apply for the course.
 If you are aged 21 years and over and can satisfy the college of your ability to study the course, you may be eligible for mature age entry without the Grade 12 requirement.
 If English is not your first language, you will need to be able to demonstrate sufficient proficiency in English – please contact the Registrar for details.

 The course is accredited within Australia as an award of the Australian College of Theology, of which QTC is a member institution along with around 20 colleges nationally.
 As such, it is a recognized course for the purposes of Fee-Help, Austudy, Youth Allowance (provided you meet the government’s eligibility requirements), and for International Students (ACT CRICOS provider number is 02650E).
-Current fee levels for units studied in the Associate Degree of Theology can be found here.
+Current fee levels for units studied in the Associate Degree can be found here.

 What do I study?